Specialty Modernist Architecture Tours

 Day 9 - Onward to Bergen!
 After your morning breakfast you'll take the hydrofoil for a 5-hour journey through the beautiful fjords to Bergen.
 Pack a light lunch from the general store in Flam (there's only one), and there is also food on board.
 You have free time that afternoon and evening to explore the city.

 Day 10 - Beautiful Bergen.
 Following breakfast you go on the Floibanen Mountain Train 1000 feet above sea level with amazing views over Bergen.
 Then you tour Bergen University College, Gronneviksoren student apartments, Norwegian School of Economics, the Documentation Center, and Kranen.

 Day 11 - The Flight Home, or the Journey Onwards.
 After an early breakfast, you shuttle to the Bergen airport to fly out, or you may stay in Bergen to continue your journey.
 You will leave with fabulous memories, lots of photos, and a heart full of exciting Scandinavian architecture, wonderful people, and natural beauty!

 The Fine Print:

-There is a small but possible risk of overnight stay if flights are delayed, in which case participants are responsible for any additional costs of meals, lodging, transportation, and incidental expenses.
-The chances of this happening are small but it could happen.
+There is a small but possible risk of overnight stay if flights are delayed from weather, labor unrest, or other causes beyond reasonable prediction, in which case participants are responsible for any additional costs of meals, lodging, transportation, and incidental expenses.